Doris Miller: Death

-After training in Hawaii waters, Liscome Bay left Pearl Harbor on November 10, 1943, to join the Northern Task Force, Task Group 52.
+After training in Hawaiian waters, Liscome Bay left Pearl Harbor on November 10, 1943, to join the Northern Task Force, Task Group 52.
 Miller's carrier took part in the Battle of Makin (invasion of Makin by units of the Army's 165th Regimental Combat Team, 27th Infantry Division) which had begun on November 20.
-On November 24, the day after Makin was captured by American soldiers and the eve of Thanksgiving that year (the cooks had broken out the frozen turkeys from Pearl Harbor), Liscome Bay was cruising near Butaritari (Makin Atoll's main island) when it was struck just before dawn in the stern by a torpedo from the Japanese submarine I-175 (which fired four torpedoes at Task Group 5312).
+On November 24, the day after Makin was captured by American soldiers and the eve of Thanksgiving (the cooks had broken out the frozen turkeys from Pearl Harbor), Liscome Bay was cruising near Butaritari (Makin Atoll's main island) when it was struck just before dawn in the stern by a torpedo from the Japanese submarine I-175 (which fired four torpedoes at Task Group 5312).
 The carrier's own torpedoes and aircraft bombs exploded, causing the ship to sink in 23 minutes.
 There were 272 survivors from the crew of over 900, but Miller was among the two-thirds of the crew listed as "presumed dead".
 His parents were informed that he was missing in action on December 7, 1943.
 Liscome Bay was the only ship lost in the Gilbert Islands operation.

 A memorial service was held for Miller on April 30, 1944, at the Second Baptist Church in Waco, Texas, sponsored by the Victory Club.
 On May 28, a granite marker was dedicated at Moore High School in Waco to honor him.
 Miller was officially declared dead by the Navy on November 25, 1944, a year and a day after the loss of Liscome Bay.
 One of his brothers also served during World War II.